Angela Kohlenberg

 paper| slides

-Finalist, 2024 George Nicholson Student Paper Competition
+First place, 2024 George Nicholson Student Paper Competition

 We study matching queues with abandonment.
 The simplest of these is the two-sided queue with servers on one side and customers on the other, both arriving dynamically over time and abandoning if not matched by the time their patience elapses.
 We identify non-asymptotic and universal scaling laws for the matching loss due to abandonment, which we refer to as the "cost-of-impatience."
 The scaling laws characterize the way in which this cost depends on the arrival rates and the (possibly different) mean patience of servers and customers.